fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 TCP (Transmission Control Protocol) is a connection-oriented protocol used at the Transport layer.
 As it is connection-oriented, it provides for reliability mechanisms, such as in-order delivery, error detection, handling data loss and data duplication.
 It also involves individual socket objects being instantiated on the server machine for each distinct type of application data sent by the client.

 Two key roles that TCP provides are:
-1. Reliability, through the TCP Handshake and fields within the header
-2. Encapsulation of the data payload, with headers, to create a TCP segment (which is passed to the Network/Internet layer).
+1. Encapsulation of the data payload, with headers, to create a TCP segment (which is passed to the Network/Internet layer).
+2. Reliability, through the TCP Handshake, acknowledgments to each message sent and fields within the header

+In respect of encapsulation, TCP provides for a number of headers which contribute to multiplexing (i.e. the source and destination ports), reliability (sequence and acknowledgment number headers) and improving bandwidth utilisation/reducing network congestion (i.e. the window size field).

-Part of the reliability of TCP comes from the TCP handshake.
+In respect of reliability, part of the reliability of TCP comes from the TCP handshake.
 This is a process that theoretically must occur before each request as part of establishing a connection between two hosts (though in practice, `keep-alives` and `pipelining` is used to reduce the connection overhead by allowing a particular connection to handle multiple requests).
 In short:
 1. The sender sends an empty TCP segment, with the `SYN` flag set to `1`.
 This is the signal that the sender wishes to establish a connection.
 2. The recipient receives the `SYN` message, and responds with a `SYN ACK` message (again, an empty message with the `SYN` and `ACK` flags set to `1`), acknowledging that it received the `SYN` message.
 3. The sender then sends an `ACK` message, acknowledging the receipt of the `SYN ACK` message.
 At this point, the sender is able to start sending data to the recipient.
 4. The recipient receives the `ACK` message.
 At this point, the receiver can send data back to the sender.

-The _headers_ in the TCP segment also provide for another element of reliability; in particular the `sequence` and `acknowledgment` numbers, which enable in-order delivery, handling data loss and duplication.
+With TCP, each message sent to the receiver has an accompanying acknowledgment message, notifying the sender that the message has been received by the receiver.
+This is part of the reliability built into TCP, and can handle a number of 'error' states:
+1. If an acknowledgment message is not received by the sender (after sending a message) within a certain timeframe, the TCP connection will re-transmit that message.
+2. If the receiver's acknowledgment message did not get through to the sender, but did in fact receive the original message, the receiver is able to handle duplicate messages (identified through the sequence number in the header) when the sender re-transmits the same message - the receiver will discard the duplicate message and attempt to send another acknowledgment.

 The TCP handshake process establishes a TCP connection, and enables data transmission.
 As there is additional latency involved with establishing a TCP connection, TCP provides two additional mechanisms to facilitate efficient data transfer (i.e. minimising the amount of data that needs to be retransmitted); _flow control_ and _congestion avoidance_.

 __Flow control__ is a mechanism to avoid the sender overwhelming the receiver with more data than it can process.
 The receiver only has a certain amount of bandwidth it can use to process data over a given period of time.
 Data that is sent to the receiver but awaiting processing is stored in a buffer (the size of the buffer depends on the operating system and physical resources available).
-Flow control can be implemented through the `window` header in a TCP segment - this indicates the amount of data both the sender and receiver are willing to accept.
-If the receiver's buffer is filling up, it can send an acknowledgement message with a smaller `window` size to indicate the sender needs to reduce the amount of data it is sending.
+Flow control can be implemented through the `window size` header in a TCP segment - this indicates the amount of data both the sender and receiver are willing to accept.
+If the receiver's buffer is filling up, it can send an acknowledgement message with a smaller `window size` to indicate the sender needs to reduce the amount of data it is sending.

 __Congestion avoidance__ occurs when there is more data being transmitted across the network than the network capacity will allow.
 At the Network/Internet layer, routers are responsible for transmitting data across networks.
 Routers typically can only process a certain amount of data at a time - excess data is stored in a abuffer, awaiting processing.
 However, if the router is receiving more data than can fit in the buffer, excess data is simply dropped.

 As TCP provides for data retransmission, it can detect if a large amount of data is being retransmitted across the network (network congestion is likely occurring).
-To combat this, TCP can adjust the `window` size in the TCP segment header to reduce the amount of data being transferred.
+To combat this, TCP can adjust the `window size` in the TCP segment header to reduce the amount of data being transferred.

 Two downsides associated with TCP are:
 1. TCP handshakes adding overhead to data transfer - additional latency must occur before any application data can be sent.
+2. The process of having to send acknowledgments for messages means that overall data delivery is slower than Transport layer protocols like UDP, which by default don't provide for this capability.
-2. Head of Line (HOL) blocking - as TCP allows for in-order delivery, if a particular part of a message is corrupted/lost and needs to be retransmitted, this will block the delivery and processing of subsequent messages.
+3. Head of Line (HOL) blocking - as TCP allows for in-order delivery, if a particular part of a message is corrupted/lost and needs to be retransmitted, this will block the delivery and processing of subsequent messages.
 While HOL blocking isn't unique to TCP, retransmission still increases the queuing delay, which contributes to overall latency.

 ### What is UDP?
 What are it's downsides/upsides?
 UDP (User Datagram Protocol) is a connectionless protocol used in the Transport layer.
 It provides multiplexing capability for application data - i.e. it enables different applications to send data or requests to the server over a single communication channel, through the use of source ports.
 However, as UDP is a connectionless protocol, on the server side, only a single socket object is instantiated, meaning all of the UDP datagrams travel to the same socket.
 This has the effect of the server processing requests as and when they come.